Simon Harris: Early life

 Harris was born in Greystones, County Wicklow, in 1986.
 He is the eldest of three children born to Bart, a taxi driver, and Mary Harris, a special needs assistant and Montessori teacher.
-His sister was born on his third birthday, and his brother is eight years younger than him.
+His sister was born on his third birthday, and his brother Adam is eight years younger than him.
 A grand-uncle of his was a Fine Gael councillor in Dún Laoghaire.

 Harris was educated at St David's Holy Faith Secondary School in Greystones, where he was active in drama and was head boy.
 At the age of 13, he had written a play.
 He first became involved in local politics as a fifteen-year-old when he set up the North Wicklow Triple A Alliance to help the families of autistic children and children with attention deficit disorder.
 As a Junior Certificate student, he lobbied politicians to get better facilities to allow children with such disabilities to be integrated into mainstream education.
 Harris was a member of Fianna Fáil and canvassed for Dick Roche in the 2002 Irish general election, but was later convinced to join Fine Gael by Enda Kenny.
 He was elected to Young Fine Gael's national executive in 2003.

-Harris initially studied Valuation Surveying (AKA Property Economics) for a year (2004/5) before switching to Journalism and French both at Dublin Institute of Technology, and dropped out during 2005/2006 academic year to pursue a career in politics.
+Harris initially studied valuation surveying for a year (2004/2005) before switching to journalism and French, both at Dublin Institute of Technology.
+He dropped out during 2005/2006 academic year to pursue a career in politics.